Frequently Asked Questions

 ACUPUNCTURE – CHINESE HERBOLOGY – QIGONG – CUPPING

 Becoming a new patient with Thrive Acupuncture & Wellness is a simple process.
 The first step is making and appointment and downloading and filling out our new patient forms.
 See more details at the link below.

-Both Alan and Nic are very thorough in asking lots of questions to understand your specific concerns and conditions.
+We, at Thrive Acupuncture and Wellness are very thorough in asking lots of questions to understand your specific concerns and conditions.
 From this initial consultation, they will customize a treatment plan specifically for you.
 The first appointment takes a little longer to go through all the necessary questions – after that you can expect a treatment appointment to last anywhere from 30 minutes to 60 minutes.

 Why do people seek Acupuncture and Chinese Herb treatments?